She was an immigrant student in need of support, now she’s a Ph.D. and triathlete

 Lunide’s commitment to “building together” inspired me when we met in 2015 to celebrate her achievements (pictured above), and it inspires me daily in my life and work as a mentor and leader at Summer Search.

-Editor’s update: Since this essay first appeared in January 2016 on Summer Search’s blog, Lunide has shared even more good news.
+Update from the author: Since this essay first appeared in January 2016 on Summer Search’s blog, Lunide has shared even more good news.
 She is the founder and CEO of Focal Point á Lunide Louis Company where she provides business coaching and organizational development services to small organizations.
 She also works at Sempra Energy—San Diego Gas and Electric Company as a data analyst and project coordinator.